gep13-talks/CakeDemos/PITCHME.md

 ### A Definition...

 "Cake (C# Make) is a cross platform build automation system with a C# DSL to do things like compiling code, copy files/folders, running unit tests, compress files and build NuGet packages.”

+Note:
+Built using Roslyn, allowing execution on both Windows, OS X and Linux Script Processing to make sure things work the same on both

 ---